 The Golden Retriever is a medium-large dog breed.
 They range in weight from 55-75 pounds, with females on the smaller end of the scale.
 Not as big as a Newfoundland and not as little as a Beagle.

 The Golden Retriever on the size maintenance scale is average.
-Golden Retrievers are in the middle of the pack in size, not overly big but small.
+Golden Retrievers are in the middle of the pack in size, most are not overly big but not small either.

 An intelligent, easy to train, and obedient dog is much easier to maintain.
 On the other hand, a stubborn dog that is not obedient and doesn’t listen well requires much more attention.